BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-02.md

   ```

 1. Run `git config --global commit.template .github/git.commit.template.txt` to add the template to your global git config.
 1. Run `git config --global core.editor "code --wait"` to add VSC as git's editor of choice.
-See also [MarredCheese's answer to StackOverflow question ](https://stackoverflow.com/questions/30149132/multiline-git-commit-message-in-vscode/54139152#54139152).
+See also [MarredCheese's answer to StackOverflow question](https://stackoverflow.com/questions/30149132/multiline-git-commit-message-in-vscode/54139152#54139152).
 1. Run `git commit -a`
 1. Validate that VSC is the editor for the commit message which comes up pre-populated with the template's text.
 1. Click on the SCM icon in the sidebar.
 Validate that what was the single line commit message text box at the top has expanded to contain the non-comment template lines, and blank lines wherever there was a comment.
 Hmmm...
 Wonder how we can have only non-comment lines from the template in the SCM editor's commit text box, yet have the full template text at just a keystroke away if needed for reference  ToDo: Figure that out.